fukatani/Pyverilog_toolbox/Readme.md

 xxxx.v is regmap RTL file.
 To analyse register map, config file is needed.

-testcode/regmap.v is example of register map RTL file, and testcode/setup.txt is example of config file.
+control flag is to be defined in config file. testcode/regmap.v is example of register map RTL file, and testcode/setup.txt is example of config file.

-Analysys result will be output as out.csv.
+Analysis result will be output as out.csv.

 ex.